 Let's Connect Summit

-The Summit is a two-day event focused on extending the work of the Georgia Suicide Prevention Task Force and enhancing communication about suicide prevention services for military service members, veterans, and their families.
+The Summit is a multiday event focused on extending the work of the Georgia Suicide Prevention Task Force and enhancing communication about suicide prevention services for military service members, veterans, and their families.

 • Georgia's military service members, veterans, and their family members (including parents, spouses, and children)